When is p-hacking detectable?: The Projection Test

-This paper proposes $d_J(\widetilde{U},\widehat{\theta})$ as the test statistic for $\mathbf{H}_0$.
-The computational task of computing this projection distance is well-conditioned even though the problem of finding the closest member of $\widetilde{U}$ is ill-conditioned.
-We compute projections with the \verb|osqp| package in R and set $J=30$ and $J=20$ in our empirical application and simulations.
+The computational task of computing this projection distance is well-conditioned even though the problem of actually identifying the minimizing distribution $\Pi$ is ill-conditioned.
+We compute projections with the \verb|osqp| package in R and set $J=30$ in our empirical application and simulations.
+The application includes $J=20$ as a robustness check.
+The test statistic $\widetilde{d}_J(\theta)$ can be rewritten as an explicit convex program that is legible to convex programming packages: